You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 Certification Standards You Can Trust

 ICF calls itself the gold standard of coaching.
-Accredited organizations go through an evaluation just as strict as the trainees of its programs.
+Accredited organizations go through an evaluation just as strict as the trainees of their programs.

 Dr. Paras is an ICF-certified life and leadership coach with over 17 years of experience, who also runs an ICF-accredited training center.
 Here’s how he explains the advantage of the rigorous certification requirements ICF reinforces.